 Students are encouraged to meet with a Disability Adviser so that we can discuss what reasonable adjustments may be helpful to enable a student to engage with their course.
 Adjustments are considered on an individual basis and considered in the context of the impact of a disability or learning difference, University policies and the Equality Act (2010).

-Once a student has met with Disability Services, the adviser will contact the student's department (with their permission) to recommend any specific adjustments.
+Once a student has met with the Disability Team, the adviser will contact the student's department (with their permission) to put forward any specific adjustments.
 Although adjustments vary, it is not unusual for recommendations to be made relating to marking, deadlines, recording of lectures and access to lecture materials in advance.

 You can see more information about the different types of adjustments by clicking the links on the right-hand side of the page.